kevinburke/doony/readme.md

     - they have to support every browser/platform/language
     - any change they make will make part of the userbase angry
     - every change has to be completely open-source friendly in every way

+## Donating

+Donations free up time to make improvements to the library, and respond to bug reports.
+You can send donations via Paypal's "Send Money" feature to kev@inburke.com.
+Donations are not tax deductible in the USA.